 Last year we took part in the Pride Cymru march – which unfortunately couldn’t take place this year.
 We also celebrate and promote LGBT History month and International Women’s Day.
 Ths year for the first time we also promoted and supported National Inclusion Day.

 We have set up a lunchtime walking group, and healthy eating advice and recipes.
 We organised a successful live music event at Mischief’s Bar in Cardiff Bay raising funds for Mental Health Foundation as part of their MHF Live initiative.
-We also held lunchtime meditation workshops run across the three sites; 30 day challenges for yoga, meditation and fitness; A ‘Blue Monday’ dress down day to combat seasonal affected mental health issues; and Covid‐19 advice on immune system boosters, diet and exercise.
+We also held lunchtime meditation workshops ; 30 day challenges for yoga, meditation and fitness; A ‘Blue Monday’ dress down day to combat seasonal affected mental health issues; and provided Covid‐19 advice on immune system boosters, diet and exercise.
 Most recently despite home working due to the pandemic we marked Mental Health Week by holding a Zoom ‘Tea and Talk’ on the theme of Kindness.
-We also encouraged staff to send a note of kindness, by email, to at least one colleague.
+We have also recently organised a weekly online palates session for all of our staff.

 As well a internal initiatives around paper-lite, recycling and energy efficiency we celebrated Earth Day 2020 during lockdown by challenging our staff to carry out a Random Act of Greenness – by making small changes to their daily routines and tasks to become more environmentally friendly.